kyma-project/test-infra/index.md

 [/development/tools/cmd/oomfinder/README.md](/development/tools/cmd/oomfinder/README.md)

 # Prow Job tester
-Prow Job tester is a tool for testing changes to Prow Jobs and scripts in the `test-infra` repository which are under development.
-It uses the production Prow instance to run chosen Prow Jobs with code from pull requests (PRs) without going through multiple cycles of new PRs, reviews, and merges.
-The whole development is done within one PR.
+Prow Job tester is a tool for testing changes to the Prow Jobs' definitions and code running in Prow Jobs.
+It uses the production Prow instance to run chosen Prow Jobs with changes from pull requests (PRs) without going through multiple cycles of new PRs, reviews, and merges.
+The whole development can be done within one cycle.

 [/development/tools/cmd/pjtester/README.md](/development/tools/cmd/pjtester/README.md)